tanyasarkinjain/Anoles-group/README.md

 # Anoles-group

-Anoles-group (probably changing the name) allows users to count scales (or bacteria colonies) easily.
-The script has methods that can estimate the scalesc/colonies in a large area where spots are uniform but in some places difficult to count by hand.
+Anoles-group (probably changing the name) allows users to count scales easily.
+The script has methods that can estimate the scales in a large area where scales are overall uniform but in some places difficult to count by hand.
 It can also count the total scales in smaller good quality images.
-There are two different methods that can handle for these cases.
+There are two different methodsthat can handle for these cases.
 This should save time and tedium in laboratory settings, providing even results.

 ## Image Requirements
 - Works best for scales and colonies that are not overlapping